Skip to main content

 To set up custom numbering formats, navigate to Settings > General in your Productive account.
 Note that only Admins can update the numbering sequences.

-Navigate to the Numbering scheme menu where you can set custom sequences for projects, budgets, tasks, and purchase orders.
+Navigate to the Numbering scheme section, where you can set custom sequences for projects, budgets, tasks, deals, and purchase orders.

 Tips for Setting Up Numbering Sequences

-• A custom start number can also be set for each sequence type (note that you cannot retroactively add a number lower than the one you set).
+• Set a custom start number for each sequence type (you can’t retroactively add a lower number).

 Did this answer your question?